MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    > [!TIP]
    > To edit the entities in a JSON editing interface, select **Show more** > **Edit schema file**.
 Make changes and select **Save**.

+1. For selected entities that require incremental ingestion, **Required** displays under **Incremental refresh**.
+For each of these entities, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).

 1. For selected entities where a primary key has not been defined, **Required** displays under **Primary key**.
 For each of these entities:
    1. Select **Required**.
 The **Edit entity** panel displays.
    1. Choose the **Primary key**.
+The primary key is an attribute unique to the entity.
+For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
+String, integer, and GUID data type attributes are supported as primary keys.
    1. Optionally, change the partition pattern.
-   1. If an incremental refresh is required or to enable an incremental refresh, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).
-   1. Select **X** to save and close the panel.
+   1. Select **Close** to save and close the panel.

-1. Select **Attributes**.
+1. Select **Attributes** for each included entity.
 The Manage attributes page displays.

    :::image type="content" source="media/dataprofiling-entities.png" alt-text="Dialog box to select data profiling.":::